NYC cleared to reopen zoos, play ball; museums stay shut - WHIZ News

 New York City also has been barred from opening up indoor dining, unlike the rest of the state.

-Even so, “Phase 4 — what a striking reality, after everything we went through,” Mayor Bill de Blasio said Friday at an online briefing where he announced that the city would extend through October new provisions that have allowed restaurants to set up more outdoor tables than usual.
+Even so, “Phase 4 — what a striking reality, after everything we went through,” the Democratic mayor said Friday at an online briefing where he announced that the city would extend through October new provisions that have allowed restaurants to set up more outdoor tables than usual.

 Meanwhile, Cuomo announced a crackdown Thursday on bars and restaurants across the state, saying too many have been flouting mask-wearing and social distancing rules, especially downstate.